yandex-cloud/docs/en/_tutorials/datalens/data-from-podcasts.md

 # Analyzing Yandex Music podcast statistics (for podcasters)

 A podcast from Yandex Music that you have access to will serve as your data source.
-Podcast analytics let you retrieve statistics and analyze podcast listening and subscriber data in Yandex Music.
+Podcast analytics let you retrieve statistics and {% if lang == "ru" and audience != "internal" %}[analyze podcast listening and subscriber data](../../glossary/data-analytics.md){% else %}analyze podcast listening and subscriber data{% endif %} in Yandex Music.
 To work with podcast analytics, you must have access to one or more podcasts.

 To visualize and analyze the data, follow these steps: